pysmo/aimbat/docs/source/installation.rst

 pip - Python package installer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 AIMBAT is available as a package from the `Python Package Index <https://pypi.org/>`_.
-This means it can be easily installed with the ``pip`` command (available by default in Python 3 >=3.4).
+This means it can be easily installed with the ``pip`` command (available by default since Python version 3.4).

 .. caution:: It is possible to have multiple versions of Python installed on a computer.
 If this is the case, then there will also be multiple versions of the ``pip`` command.
 It is therefore important to use the ``pip`` command belonging to the Python version you intend to use for AIMBAT!
+Running ``pip --version`` will show you which Python version it belongs to.

 .. note:: On some systems Python 2 and Python 3 are installed alongside eachother.
 Typically there is a ``pip`` command belonging to Python 2 and a ``pip3`` command belonging to Python 3.